-Leah Remini Targeting Jehovah Witnesses In Season 3 Of A&E Scientology Show?
+Leah Remini Targeting Jehovah’s Witnesses In Season 3 Of A&E Scientology Show?

-Leah Remini may be ready to change the focus of her Emmy award winning A&E docuseries.
+Leah Remini may be ready to change the focus of her Emmy award-winning A&E docuseries.

-US Weekly reports if the network signs off for Season 3 of Leah Remini: Scientology and the Aftermath the focus could be the Jehovah’s Witness religion.
+US Weekly reports if the network signs off for Season 3 of Leah Remini: Scientology and the Aftermath, the focus could be the Jehovah’s Witness religion.

-“I’m open to doing a season 3 in a different way,” the Kevin Can Wait actress recently shared.
+“I’m open to doing a Season 3 in a different way,” the Kevin Can Wait actress recently shared.
 “We’ve been getting an overwhelming amount of emails and people contacting us through [social media] about other cults that are similar [to Scientology], so I’m looking into that.”

-Jehovah’s Witnesses followers now total more than 8 million around the world and Remini has been warned that the Christian denomination that believes that Jesus Christ is the son of God and not part of a holy trinity is “super powerful.”
+Jehovah’s Witnesses followers now total more than 8 million around the world, and Remini has been warned that the Christian denomination that believes that Jesus Christ is the son of God and not part of a holy trinity is “super powerful.”

-The religion that does not observe birthdays or religious holidays also places restrictions on such activities as military service, voting and blood transfusions.
+The religion that does not observe birthdays or religious holidays also places restrictions on such activities as military service, voting, and blood transfusions.

 “I don’t give a s–t about powerful,” Remini told reporters.
 “The truth is what I care about.”